 For more help and support on newborn acid reflux and GERD, visit...

-All babies are different, just keep trying until you find something that helps your child.
-Accept that you are trying your best and remember that this difficult time will not last forever.
+All babies are different, just keep trying until you find something that works for the both of you.
+Remember that this difficult time will not last forever.

-Other pages on “breastfeeding problems” in connection with babies reflux problems “breastfeeding and reflux”
+Other pages on “breastfeeding problems” in connection "babies reflux problems"